Both chinchillas and rabbits are adorable.

 You should not trust that a rabbit and chinchilla get along and leave them both out to play without supervision.

-It is a rabbit that has been specifically bred to have soft fur that resembles a chinchilla, but at no point does a chinchilla and rabbit crossbreed to create the chinchilla bunny.
+It is a rabbit that has been specifically bred to have soft fur that resembles the fur of a chinchilla.
+But at no point did a chinchilla and rabbit crossbreed to create the chinchilla bunny.

-Alright, for about 30 seconds, let’s assume you are like me, and you already own a chinchilla ( I have a 5-year-old female chinchilla).
+Alright, let’s assume you are like me and you already own a chinchilla ( I have a 5-year-old female chinchilla).

 I don’t have a second chinchilla yet, and I don’t own any other small rodents.